 We also face substantial competition from therapies designed to target NNRs.
-Pfizer has received approval in the United States for Chantix, a product for smoking cessation that targets NNRs.
+Pfizer's product Chantix targets NNRs and is approved in the United States for smoking cessation.
 In addition, we believe that several prominent pharmaceutical companies have product candidates that target NNRs in development, including as examples Sanofi-Aventis, with a compound in Phase III for smoking cessation, and Abbott Laboratories, with one compound in Phase I for pain and another in Phase II for Alzheimer's disease, ADHD and schizophrenia.
 We expect that we will face increased competition in the future if therapies that target NNRs are further validated and companies initiate or expand programs focused on NNRs, whether independently or by collaboration or acquisition.